wendyelviragarcia/SAMPAtoIPA/README.md

 | '<'   | (...)                   |                    |
 | 5     | not-included            | ɫ                  |
 | r     | not-included            | ɾ                  |

+## Spanish symbols
+The same principles as in the previous section apply, including the use of ties for affricates and the approximant diacritic.

+However, the Spanish SAMPA system has a significant problem.
+In Spanish SAMPA, [N] is used for the palatal nasal, but in X-SAMPA, that symbol represents the velar nasal, a necessary symbol in many Spanish varieties.
+This version follows X-SAMPA, so be aware that if you intend to use it for converting Spanish SAMPA files (e.g., the Glissando corpus, VILE corpus...), you will need to make that adjustment.